marrus-sh/Specifications/-/kixt-charset/index.md

 : Allowed the specification of other names and notes on charsets, blocks, and scripts, and aliases on blocks.

-: Added a variable-width promise (`kixt:supportsVariableEncoding`) to charset declarations.
+: Added a variable‐width promise (`kixt:supportsVariableEncoding`) to charset declarations.

 : The syntaxes for [`<Integer>`] and [`<InnerCommentLine>`] were improved.

 {: id="changelog.2019-05-03"} <time>2019-05-03</time>

-: Redefined a number of syntax components to make it possible to write a Kixt Charset Definition in any ECMA-6–compatible character set.
+: Redefined a number of syntax components to make it possible to write a Kixt Charset Definition in any ECMA‐6‐compatible character set.
-  By extension, you can now write a Kixt Charset Definition in any [XML compatible] charset.
+  By extension, you can now write a Kixt Charset Definition in any [X·M·L‐compatible character set].
   (This is a breaking change.)

-: Allowed [UTF-16]–encoded documents with the addition of a BOM.
+: Allowed [U·T·F‐16]–encoded documents with the addition of a B·O·M.

 : Required processors to ignore `U+0000 NULL` characters which appear in Kixt Charset Definition documents.

-: Removed compatibility definitions that are better-served in other specifications.
+: Removed compatibility definitions that are better‐served in other specifications.

 {: id="changelog.2019-05-02"} <time>2019-05-02</time>